 IBM Watson Media has recently expanded the delivery methods available for both live and VOD streams by introducing Direct HLS streaming.
 Direct HLS gives you the option to access HLS versions of streaming content without using our player or one of our SDKs.
 The HLS URL points to an m3u8 playlist, which can be integrated into 3rd party playback components.
 Here's just a snapshot of what this means you can do with HLS streams:

 - Integration of streaming into mobile or Smart TV applications which are already built and capable of playing HLS.
-Direct HLS allows you to pass IBM Cloud Video content into those apps.
+Direct HLS allows you to pass IBM Watson Media content into those apps.

-- Source your video content from IBM Cloud Video and integrate with 3rd party streaming and VOD players that accept HLS feeds as input.
+- Source your video content from IBM Watson Media and integrate with 3rd party streaming and VOD players that accept HLS feeds as input.

 - HLS can be delivered via multicast along side implementing an SDK for UMS connection.

 The Direct HLS feature allows you to access your IBM Watson Media streams via a simple HTTP(S) request to a URL, and the HLS playlist is passed back as a response.
 To enhance the privacy needs of certain content, we've ensured that this new URL is secure through a signature, which is a hash composed with a secret token.
 This signature is appended automatically when we generate the URL.

 Our system authenticates the viewer after the signature check is passed.
 This means that features like Geo Lock and Embed Restrict are verified based on the HTTP request's origin IP and Referrer attributes, while Password Lock and Hash Lock are verified based on the optional parameters appended to the URL.
 The lock parameter values are appended to the end of the URL.